 The Company regularly evaluates valuation allowances established for deferred tax assets for which future realization is uncertain.
 The Company performs this evaluation each quarter.
 Estimations of required valuation allowances include estimates of future taxable income.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the activity underlying these assets becomes deductible.
 The Company considers projected future taxable income and tax planning strategies in making this assessment.
-If actual future taxable income differs from the estimates, the Company may not realize deferred tax assets to the extent it has estimated.
+If actual future taxable income is less than the estimates, the Company may not realize all or a portion of the recorded deferred tax assets.

-The effective tax rate associated with results from continuing operations for the first three months of 2006 was 40.2%, compared to 47.4% in 2005.
+The effective tax rate associated with results from continuing operations for the first nine months of 2006 was 39.0%, compared to 43.4% in 2005.
 The Company's effective tax rate is generally higher than statutory rates because of the effect of certain expenses that are not deductible for tax purposes.
 In addition, adjustments to tax reserves are analyzed quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.